-\if0 ************************ We insist that the same resurgent relation is satisfied for $(T,{\cal R})$.
-It is because we used only Eq.(\ref{eq:S0p_S0m}) for the construction, and $(T,{\cal R})$ have the $\sigma_\pm$-dependence due to the nonlinear terms with $\widetilde{X}_\pm$ in the ODEs.
-For the same reason, therefore, \textit{any} observables that are functions of $(T,{\cal R},\widetilde{X}_\pm)$ have the same resurgent relation because Borel resummation is homomorphism, i.e. ${\cal S}_{\theta}[f \cdot g] = {\cal S}_{\theta}[f] \cdot {\cal S}_{\theta}[g]$.
-The above result also means that the resurgent relation is satisfied for any value of the mass as far as the flows convergent to the equilibrium.
-Actually, when turning on the mass, it appears as a scale factor in front of the integration constant of temperature, $\sigma_\beta \rightarrow m \sigma_\beta$.
-Hence, the subscript, $s$, is the same thing as the order of the inverse of mass. ************************ \fi

 Finally, we numerically check the above conjecture.
-Because of the property of homomorphism of the Borel resummation (\ref{eq:S_homomor}), it is enough to check the conjecture for $(T,{\cal R},\widetilde{X}_\pm)$ only.
-In order to do it, one firstly has to determine the value of the Stokes constants.
-The values of them depend on the normalization of $\sigma_\pm$, so that we take $a^{[(1,0),0]}_{\widetilde{X}_+} = a^{[(0,1),0]}_{\widetilde{X}_-}=1$\footnote{ This choice is the same normalization taken in Eqs.(\ref{eq:b_np_ex})-(\ref{eq:bp_np_ex}). }.
-According to Eq.(\ref{eq:res_rel0}) and the fact that $\Gamma(k-\rho_+) \gg \Gamma(k-\rho_-)$, the contribution of $A_{-}$ can be explicitly seen in the $14 (\approx \rho_- - \rho_+)$-th order of the resurgent relation, that is sufficiently small in a small $h$.
+Because of the property of homomorphism of the Borel resummation (\ref{eq:S_homomor}), it is enough to check the conjecture for $(T,{\cal R},\widetilde{X}_\pm)$ only. { Since the essential point of our conjecture is that the Stokes constants are analytic functions, we employ Eqs.(\ref{eq:res_rel023_t0})(\ref{eq:res_rel023_t1}) which are constructed by fully using the analyticity.
+These indicate that the resurgent relation individually holds for each the fixed $s$ and $t$ in $a^{[{\bf 0},k]}_{{\cal O}(s,t)}$. } For the numerical check, one firstly has to determine the value of the Stokes constants.
+The values of them depend on the normalization of $\sigma_\pm$, so that we take $a^{[(1,0),0]}_{\widetilde{X}_+} = a^{[(0,1),0]}_{\widetilde{X}_-}=1$\footnote{ This normalization is the same choice taken in Eqs.(\ref{eq:b_np_ex})-(\ref{eq:bp_np_ex}). }.
+According to Eq.(\ref{eq:res_rel0}) and the fact that $\Gamma(k-\rho_+) \gg \Gamma(k-\rho_-)$, the contribution of $A_{-}$ can be explicitly seen in the $14 (\approx \rho_- - \rho_+)$-th order of the resurgent relation, that is sufficiently small {relative to that of $A_+$} in the small $h$.
 For this reason, we do not consider $A_-$ in this paper.
 We evaluate the value of the Stokes constant, $A_{+(s,t)}$, for $s=0,\cdots,5$ and $t=0,1$ from $\widetilde{X}_+$.
 The result is shown in Tab.\ref{tab:Stokes_cnst}.

 Then, by using Eqs.(\ref{eq:res_rel023_t0})(\ref{eq:res_rel023_t1}) and the Stokes constants shown in Tab.\ref{tab:Stokes_cnst}, we evaluate $(T, {\cal R}, \widetilde{X}_-)$ and show the result in Tab.\ref{tab:TRXm}.
 The result indicates that our conjecture works well.
-Notice that the evaluated values of $a^{[0,100]}_{\widetilde{X}(s,t)}$ for $t=1$ involves larger errors than the others, but it can be interpreted as artifact of the truncation.
+Notice that the evaluated values of $a^{[0,100]}_{\widetilde{X}(s,t)}$ for $t=1$ involves larger errors than the others, but it can be interpreted as an artifact due to the truncation.